Alaska: Economy

 In October 2022, Alaska had a total employment of 316,900.
 The number of employer establishments was 21,077.
+As of August 2025, the unemployment rate was 4.7%.
+The state's historically lowest unemployment rate was recorded in August 2022 at 3.8%, and its highest in May 2020 at 11.7%.

-The 2018 gross state product was $55 billion, 48th in the U.S. Its per capita personal income for 2018 was $73,000, ranking 7th in the nation.
+According to the U.S. Bureau of Economic Analysis, Alaska's gross state product was $75.011 billion in 2025.
+Its per capita personal income was $80,175 in 2025.
 According to a 2013 study by Phoenix Marketing International, Alaska had the fifth-largest number of millionaires per capita in the United States, with a ratio of 6.75 percent.
 The oil and gas industry dominates the Alaskan economy, with more than 80% of the state's revenues derived from petroleum extraction.
 Alaska's main export product, excluding oil and natural gas, is seafood, primarily salmon, cod, pollock and crab.

 Agriculture represents a minuscule fraction of the Alaskan economy.
 Agricultural production is primarily for consumption within the state and includes nursery stock, dairy products, vegetables, and livestock.
 Manufacturing is limited, with most foodstuffs and general goods imported from elsewhere.

 Employment is primarily in government and industries such as natural resource extraction, shipping, and transportation.
-Military bases are a significant component of the economy in the Fairbanks North Star, Anchorage and Kodiak Island boroughs, as well as Kodiak.
+Military bases are a significant component of the economy in Anchorage and the Fairbanks North Star and Kodiak Island boroughs.
+In 2025, 99.1% of Alaska businesses are small businesses and employ 54.2% of the state's workforce.
 Federal subsidies are also an important part of the economy, allowing the state to keep taxes low.
 Its industrial outputs are crude petroleum, natural gas, coal, gold, precious metals, zinc and other mining, seafood processing, timber and wood products.
 There is also a growing service and tourism sector.
 Tourists have contributed to the economy by supporting local lodging.